AOSC Committees

 Charge:

-• Discuss and evaluate ideas for improving AOSC as a more welcoming place for all: undergraduate and graduate students, staff, and faculty.
+• Discuss and evaluate ideas for making AOSC a more welcoming place for all— Undergraduate and graduate students, Staff, and Faculty

-• Work with Chair and department to implement ideas
+• Implement community-driven initiatives, working with the Chair and the department

 Charge:

-• Evaluate requests for Advancement, Promotion, and Tenure (including emeritus requests) in AOSC.
+• Evaluate requests for Advancement, Promotion, and Tenure (including emeritus)

-• Propose list of appropriate external evaluators, with feedback from CMNS
+• Propose a list of appropriate external evaluators, with feedback from CMNS

-• Draft Department APT report and other related documents.
+• Draft Department APT report and related documents

-• Seek candidates that will enhance the diversity in AOSC
+• Seek candidates who can enhance the AOSC community and its national profile

-• Solicit feedback on search candidates from all areas of the department: Faculty, Students, Staff
+• Solicit feedback on candidates from all—Faculty, Students, and Staff

-• Present findings and recommendations to faculty and Chair.
+• Present findings and recommendations to the AOSC faculty and Chair

 APT: CMNS